 Library books will be mailed to the patron via Canada Post.
-Postage for books and return postage will be paid for by the Library for patrons in Canada.
-Patrons in the United States will pay their own return postage.
+Postage for books will cost $5.00 per book and includes return postage.

-Maximum of 5 books per subject, and a total of 25 items may be signed out at any given time.
+A maximum of 5 books can be requested per week and a total of 25 items may be signed out at any given time.
 Loan period will be for 3 weeks.
-Materials may be renewed twice as long as they have not been requested by another borrower.
-Course texts and materials on the reserve shelf are not available under this arrangement.
+Materials may be renewed four times as long as they have not been requested by another borrower.
+Materials on the reserve shelf are not available under this arrangement.

-Materials may be renewed twice if there is no outstanding holds on the item.
+- Materials may be renewed four times if there is no outstanding holds on the item